 Now it’s time to measure in 1/2 cup of the sugar-free chocolate chips.
 Don’t pour them all in!
 Save the rest to sprinkle on top to make the muffins pretty.
 Nothing says pretty like chocolate!

-If you haven’t already, now’s the time to prepare a muffin tin with liners or grease with butter.
+If you haven’t already, now’s the time to prepare a muffin tin with liners or grease with butter or coconut oil.

 Next, spoon a generously rounded teaspoon of cream cheese mixture on top of the batter in each muffin.
-Yum.
+Take a toothpick and swirl the cream cheese into the pumpkin muffin batter.

-To finish it off, sprinkle the tops with the remaining sugar-free chocolate chips.
+To finish it off, sprinkle the tops with about 5 sugar-free chocolate chips each.
 Nice!

 Finally, bake them off in the 325-degree oven for 25-30 minutes.
 I start checking the oven around 22 minutes.